-Naper Settlement is an outdoor 19th century living history museum that serves northeastern Illinois as a unique educational and cultural resource.
+Naper Settlement is an outdoor 19th-century history museum that serves northeastern Illinois as a unique educational and cultural resource.
 The village tells the story of how life changed throughout the 19th century for the people of northern Illinois in towns such as Naperville.

-During this era, Naper's Settlement was transformed from a pioneer outpost in 1831 to a bustling turn-of-the century community.
-Through its costumed interpreters and 30 historic buildings located on the 13-acre grounds, history is brought to life with educational and hands-on activities for 360,000 visitors each year.
+During this era, Naper's Settlement was transformed from a pioneer outpost in 1831 to a bustling turn-of-the-century community.
+Through its costumed interpreters and 30 historic buildings located on the 13-acre grounds, history is brought to life with educational and hands-on activities for thousands of visitors each year.

 Martin Mitchell Mansion

 More than 30 years before Naper Settlement and the Naperville Heritage Society were established, Caroline Martin Mitchell laid the groundwork by donating her family's Victorian mansion and surrounding 212 acres to the City of Naperville in 1936.
 One of her requests was that her home, built in 1883, would remain a museum in perpetuity.
 Today, her home has been brought back to its original Victorian splendor through a three-year, $2.8 million restoration project that was completed in November of 2003.
 The project encompassed a thorough interior and exterior restoration of the 19th-century brick mansion and its adjacent frame carriage house.
 Restored to a period of historic significance, these properties now accurately convey the residential and agricultural practices of Victorian-era society.

 Naper Settlement is located on 13 acres that were originally part of the George Martin estate.
 There were pine trees original to the site; hence, the mansion and grounds were originally called "Pine Craig."
 The site's two original buildings are an 1883 mansion and a carriage house, which underwent a complete restoration from 2000-2003.